 Housing costs in Jensen Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.

-Telecommuters are a relatively large percentage of the workforce: 9.54% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.79% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Jensen Beach in 2018 was $37,253, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $149,012 for a family of four.
+The per capita income in Jensen Beach in 2018 was $41,025, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $164,100 for a family of four.
 However, Jensen Beach contains both very wealthy and poor people as well.

 Jensen Beach is a somewhat ethnically-diverse town.
 The people who call Jensen Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jensen Beach residents report their race to be White, followed by Asian.
 Important ancestries of people in Jensen Beach include English, German, Irish, Italian, and Polish.

 The most common language spoken in Jensen Beach is English.
 Other important languages spoken here include Spanish and Tagalog.